oSoWoSo/text-forge/docs/menus.md

 Saves current file as a template with given name.

 ### Templates
-Shows *Template Manager* window to view, editr, and remove templates.
+Shows *Template Manager* window to view, edit, and remove templates.

 ## View
 This menu includes options and actions related to editor layout and visible items.